 - The Open Book project at Goldsmiths supports people from a wide range of non-traditional backgrounds including, offending, addiction and mental health, as well as those who have never truly considered further and higher education as any kind of route to enhancing their future career choices and personal development.

 - There are no formal entrance requirements for the Integrated Degree, you just need to have an interest in the subject.

-- Students on the Open Book pathway will benefit from support tailored to their particular circumstances, with invitations to participate in Open Book activities throughout their time at Goldsmiths.
+- You'll benefit from support tailored to their particular circumstances, with invitations to participate in Open Book activities throughout their time at Goldsmiths.

 - You'll attend a study skills course as part of the programme, to develop your abilities in this area.